 P.O.
 Box 772, Tomah, WI 54660; (608) 372-5469

 We have skeet and 5-stand shooting on Tuesday nights from 5:30 p.m. until done at our clubhouse located at 26143 Broadway Avenue southeast of Warrens.
 From late spring until September, we offer archery shooting at 3-D targets on Thursday nights at TWSA.
-From December through March, we host archery shooting at Tomah Recreation Park.
+From December through March, we host archery shooting at our clubhouse.
 Youth shooting is from 6 to 7:30 p.m., and adults shoot from 7 p.m. until done.
 Memberships are $35 per person or $50 for families.
-See our website and Facebook page for more information.
+Watch our Facebook page for other special events.

 Warren Mills Cemetery Association